UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-In many of our own collections, we use strings to describe physicalLocation.
+In many of our own collections, we use strings to describe :code:`physicalLocation`.
 We are inconsistent in the structuring of these strings, leading to many different variations for both our Libraries and Special Collections, some of these include misspellings or just different formatting:

-- The University of Tennessee Libraries, Knoxville
+- "The University of Tennessee Libraries, Knoxville"
-- University of Tennesse Knoxville.
-Libraries
+- "University of Tennesse Knoxville.
+Libraries"
-- University of Tennessee Knoxville.
-Libraries
+- "University of Tennessee Knoxville.
+Libraries"

 Justification
 ^^^^^^^^^^^^^

 To create better consistency and cleanliness going forward, we will isolate all instances of these strings and transcribe them to appropriate URIs for UT Libraries and Special collections.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[not(@valueURI)][text()="The University of Tennessee Libraries, Knoxville" or text()="University of Tennesse Knoxville.
 Libraries" or text()="University of Tennessee Knoxville.
 Libraries"]`

 Decision
 ^^^^^^^^

-Even when mods only has a string present, we will map The University of Tennessee Libraries, Knoxville and University of Tennessee, Knoxville.
-Special Collections to relative URIs.
+Even when MODS only has a string present, we will map "The University of Tennessee Libraries, Knoxville" and "University of Tennessee, Knoxville.
+Special Collections" to relative URIs.

 `Example record from fbpro:94819 <https://digital.lib.utk.edu/collections/islandora/object/fbpro:94819/datastream/MODS/view>`_